RedPointGlobal/redpoint-rpi/docs/migration.md

     type: internal
 ```

-**Pre-provisioned volumes**: For customers who create PVCs in advance, set `existingClaim` and disable volumeClaimTemplates:
+**Pre-provisioned volumes**: When PVCs are created in advance, set `existingClaim` and disable volumeClaimTemplates:

 ```yaml
 queuereader: